Syracuse, NY 13210

 The annual journal of literary and visual art that is published by Upstate Medical University's Center for Bioethics and Humanities, is looking for artists and writers for next year’s fall publication!
 We welcome fiction, poetry, narratives, essays, memoirs, drawings, photography, and graphic art, particularly but not exclusively focusing on themes of medicine and healing.

-We recommend that you read excerpts from one or two issues before you submit your manuscript.
+We recommend that you read excerpts from one or two of our past issues before you submit.

 The Healing Muse